heikki-featured-circle

 nyc-marathon-heikki

-Heikki Rantakari Tribute Jersey in NYC Marathon
+Heikki Rantakari tribute jersey in NYC Marathon

 On November 5, Simon STEM MBA candidate Chris Park ’25S (MBA) ran in the 2023 TCS New York City Marathon.
 In honor of Professor Heikki Rantakari, Park wore a very special Simon jersey with messages and signatures from people throughout the Simon community who wished to express their appreciation for Professor Rantakari and the positive influence he had on their lives.